DenizYunus/Smart-Flower-Pot-Controller/README.md

 ## Introduction

 This system was developed for a startup working on smart flower pots.
 It offers an all-in-one solution to monitor and manage various environmental parameters such as light, temperature, and soil moisture in real time.
-The focus is on creating an interactive and intelligent system for flower pots that can send notifications, control LEDs, adjust servo states, provide visual feedback on an OLED screen, and much more, based on sensor readings and user preferences.
+The focus is on creating an interactive and intelligent system for flower pots that can send notifications, control LEDs, adjust Water Pump states, provide visual feedback on an OLED screen, and much more, based on sensor readings and user preferences.

 ## Table of Contents